Getting Reach coordinates on Android via BT

 - QField

-Access Reach rover using Emlid Flow
+Access Reach using Emlid Flow

 - Bluetooth connection